English

 Consumer Electronics and Appliances

 Investment casting provides superior aesthetic finishes for electronics and appliances.
-Precision-crafted parts like decorative handles, casings, and sleek device enclosures achieve exceptional visual appeal directly from casting, contributing significantly to brand differentiation.
+Precision-crafted parts, such as decorative handles, casings, and sleek device enclosures, achieve an exceptional visual appeal directly from casting, contributing significantly to brand differentiation.

 Luxury Goods and Jewelry